This is the recipe that opened my eyes to how fun and affordable home cooking can be. All you need is 1 ingredient, $0.13, and 20 minutes!

 Cost per homemade single espresso = $0.13

 You can make this!
-I’ve found roasting my own coffee beans be a fun side project and they make a great gift.
-Give it a try and let me know what you think!
+I’ve found roasting my own coffee beans be a fun project and they make a great gift.
+Give it a try, let me know what you think, and feel free to send me some!

 As always, make informed food decisions.
 Know your ingredients, know your costs!